Yuanyun-Yong/Horror-Game/README.md

 # Horror-Game

 /*
-Whole game has a time limit
-- If you hit the time limit, the game is over (No saving)
-  - Time left is shown on top right of the screen
 - Health bar on the top left of the screen
+- Log book on bottom left of the screen

 - Gameplay:
   - WASD to move